 The video quality is quite decent, though generally not up to the quality of the latest GoPros.
 It works best in bright, clear conditions and less well in lower light.

 Here’s the full list of its resolutions and corresponding framerates and bitrates:

 |Resolution||Framerate||Bitrate Megabits/s||Aspect Ratio||Dimensions|

-It can shoot photos up to 12MP measuring 4608x2592 pixels and are in the 16:9 aspect ratio.
+The Akaso EK7000 can shoot photos up to 12MP measuring 4608×2592 pixels.
+Those are in the 16:9 aspect ratio, which is most commonly used for video recording (more traditional aspect ratios for stills photos are 3:2 or 4:3).
 You can also reduce the size down to 4MP.
-The files come out as standard JPGs.
+The files come out as standard JPGs (there’s no RAW).

 There’s only the one field of view: a standard Wide mode.
 It’s not as wide as with GoPros.
 Here’s a side-by-side example, with one shot with a GoPro HERO6 Black and the other shot with the Akaso EK7000.

 [before-after viewer_position=”center” orientation=”horizontal” label_position=”one” overlay_color=”#ffffff” label_color=”#000000″ label_one=”GoPro HERO6 Black” label_two=”Akaso EK7000″]

 Here are the available options for shooting photos: